datosh/datosh.github.io/content/post/k8s_home_lab_2025.md

-First, we will cover how to install [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as our ingress controller, just to recognize that we also need [MetalLB](https://metallb.universe.tf/) in the absence of a cloud provider in order to implement Layer 2 load balancing.
+First, we will cover how to install [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as our ingress controller, just to recognize that we also need [MetalLB](https://metallb.universe.tf/) in the absence of a cloud provider.

 ### Part 2 - Cert-Manager